4 Notable Business Goals Salons & Beauty Businesses Can Achieve This Halloween

 - Encourage staff to try different looks and post them from your Facebook page.
 You can also compare looks from multiple staff, and take a poll from your followers on which look they like more.
 This will not only help you get traffic to your page, but also give you an insight into your customers’ likes and dislikes.

 - You can do the same with random Halloween looks from celebrity salons, or popular stylists.
 Ask your customers which look they like the best, and invite them to try that look at your salon.
 Putting a booking option right there is likely to increase your sales.
 But make sure to tag the page/artist you’re referring to and give due credit.

 - All the selfie booths that we talked about earlier in the blog can also be leveraged for your benefit.
-You can run a Facebook- selfie competition of the pictures people click there, and reward those who get maximum likes in a day.
+You can run a Facebook or Instagram selfie competition of the pictures people click there, and reward those who get maximum likes in a day.

-- Post customer looks and encourage them to do it from their own profiles on Facebook and Instagram too.
+- Post customers’ looks and encourage them to do it from their own social media handle.
 Request them to tag your business when they post it.
 While once the Halloween-season has passed, it won’t get you any more sales, but it’ll help people remember the great work you do and that you’re a creatively versatile business.

 - Share all deals, discounts, and packages that you’re offering via social media.
 It’ll get the word out and attract people to your business.